GergoHalasz/Company/README.md

 ### 3. Client-Side Setup
 #### 3.1 Install Dependencies
-Navigate to the Client directory: cd Company/clientapp
+Navigate to the Client directory:

+cd Company/clientapp

-Install the necessary npm packages: npm install
+Install the necessary npm packages:

+npm install
 #### 3.2 Start the React Development Server
 Once the packages are installed, run the React app: npm run dev

-Now you can see the records fetched in browser as it automatically gets jwt token(doesn't require login).
+Now you can see the records fetched in browser as it automatically gets jwt token(doesn't require login). host: http://localhost:51776